 The purpose of this study was to examine the link between music listening habits, academic motivation, and burnout levels of college students.
 It is known from previous research that music directly affects the mesolimbic system, which contains portions of the brain connected to reward and motivation processing (Levitin, 2005).
 There are not many studies, however, that investigate a direct link between motivation levels and music listening.
 With rising levels of mental illness and stress related illnesses in college students it is imperative to find new and innovative ways of allowing university students to feel more connected and motivated.
 After receiving survey results from 100 college age students the data in this study did not show a significant correlation.
-However, there was a slight non-significant positive correlation with music listening and motivation and a slight non-significant negative correlation with music listening and motivation and a slight non-significant negative correlation in its sample size.
+However, there was a slight non-significant positive correlation with music listening and motivation and a slight non-significant negative correlation with music listening and burnout.
+This study may not have had the power to show strong correlation in its sample size.
 Background research supports the need for further investigation into this area of study.